quarkus-release/release/README.md

 It will start a workflow run that will guide you through the release process.

 If you have any questions about the process, please ping `@gsmet`.

-### Good to know

-This repository is located outside of the [QuarkusIO GitHub organization](https://github.com/quarkusio) so that we can release even if the Quarkus CI is overloaded.